Warning: These Job Search Strategies for F1 Visa, F1 OPT Students, H4 Visa, even H1B Visa holders are not suited for mediocre” or “average” candidate.

 Well, I was devastated initially, but just gave myself a reality check.

-I celebrated the smaller milestones – Getting those initial recruiter mails is an achievement.
+I celebrated the smaller milestones – Getting those initial recruiter emails is an achievement.

 Getting a second mail from the same recruiter is an achievement.